Film review: Dragnet (1987), directed by Tom Mankiewicz

 Also starring Christopher Plummer as Reverend Jonathan Whirley, Harry Morgan as Captain Bill Gannon, Alexandra Paul as the Virgin Connie Swail, Elizabeth Ashley as Commissioner Jane Kirkpatrick and Kathleen Freeman as Enid Borden.

 We were flicking through the channels, and this film had just started.
-The Squeeze asked if I had seen it, and I said no, I don’t think I have … so we ended up watching it.
+Mr T asked if I had seen it, and I said no, I don’t think I have … so we ended up watching it.
 I don’t feel like a gaping hole in my movie education has been filled.
 Instead, I seriously question the naming of the evil organisation.